hpi-swa-teaching/Liquid/docs/Future_vision.md

         -   `LQPasswordGuard` guards a poll from outside access without the correct password.
 For this a password is currently automatically created from a UUID.
 We deem this as secure enough, even tough [it is not cryptographically sound](https://security.stackexchange.com/a/165991).
         -   Only hashes of the passwords are stored on the server.
 But the currently used hashing algorithm isn't cryptographically sound.
 Here's an issue to track this: [#122](https://github.com/hpi-swa-teaching/Liquid/issues/122)
-        -   Currently you have to manually check for the correct password in the functions you find it necessary _blacklist_.
-It would be better to change the implementation to a _whitelist_ to have the secure version per default.
+        -   Currently you have to manually check for the correct password in the functions you find it necessary.
+Instead of a _blacklist_, a  _whitelist_ (all functions are protected by default, only some are not) would be more secure.
         -   ObjectRepo: Prevent meta-messages like perform: to be sent to object #124

     -   #### Vote manipulation